kampai-cocktails/kampai-cocktails/README.md

 yarn start
 ```

+3. Please rename the ".env-example" file to ".env" and enter your own RapidAPI keys.

-3. Find a drink
+4. Find a drink

-4. Have fun!
+5. Have fun!

 ## Built With